Ianaac27/Code_Quiz/README.md

 # Code_Quiz
 # Description
-Here is a quiz that features JavaScript functions, as well as, page layout and styling utulizing HTML and CSS.
+Here is a quiz that features JavaScript functions, as well as, page layout and styling utilizing HTML and CSS.
 This quiz also features saved high-scores that can be found in local storage.
 Have fun!

 ## Table of Contents